 What’s this?
 A simple prompt for your listening delight: the very best Personal Finance Songs.
-In conjunction with our friend Athena from According to Athena, we decided to leave the hard work to musicians and link to some epic music.
+In conjunction with our friend Athena from Money Smart Latina, we decided to leave the hard work to musicians and link to some epic music.

 So, here you have it – here are the 7 songs which best sum up Personal Finance.

 7. The Zombies – Time of the Season

 To show you what you need to live?